 WordPress has been around since 2003 and has become one of the most popular content management systems (CMSs) on the market.
-According to a 2019 report from W3Techs, roughly 35% of all sites on the internet use WordPress.
+According to WordPress, 39% (statistic updated, accurate for 2021) of all sites on the internet use WordPress.
 It is flexible, scalable, secure – and a powerful platform for building a solid web presence.

 Organisations and, in particular, enterprise businesses, are always looking for scalable and reliable platforms to enable them to remain competitive and offer a quality web experience.
 WordPress is open source with many plugins and features that allow you to build and design fantastic websites.